Kullsno2/Kullsno2.github.io/_posts/blog/2017-10-22-my-thoughts-on-mersal.md

 I can never express my feelings in words when I see Thalapathy on screen.This film easily tops my favorite list of Vijay films.Vijay had a great scope for acting in this movie and as usual he danced with such passion and energy.

-The Paris fight scene & the Punjab intro scene are my favorites.The flashback scene where Vetrimaran describes Aisu(Nithya Menon) to his son and the Cesarean surgery which takes place along with it.Atlee _/\_
+The Paris fight scene & the Punjab intro scene are my favorites.The flashback scene where Vetrimaran describes Aisu(Nithya Menon) to his son and the Cesarean surgery which takes place along with it.Atlee Uyyooo <3

 "Aisu! ...
 Aisu! ...
 Vuttu poirathadi! ... " , Thalapathy Steals the show <3